mltframework/mlt_web/plugins/FilterAvfilter-fillborders.md

 * smear
 * mirror
 * fixed
+* reflect
+* wrap
+* fade

 ### av.color

 description:
-set the color for the fixed mode
+set the color for the fixed/fade mode
 type: string
 readonly: no
 required: no